-One of the best and most popular introductions into the fifth edition of Dungeons and Dragons, The Lost Mine of Phandelver is a great adventure for first-time players and new Dungeon Masters (DMs).
+One of the best and most popular introductions into Dungeons and Dragons 5e, Lost Mine of Phandelver is a great adventure for first-time players and new Dungeon Masters (DMs).
 It’s designed for a party of around four or five first-level characters, and throws you straight into the general mechanics of D&D right away.

-In their first session, characters will face combat, navigate the game’s exploration and social interaction mechanics, and get a general taste of all that D&D 5E has to offer.
+In their first session, characters will face combat, navigate the game’s exploration and social interaction mechanics, and get a general taste of how to play Dungeons and Dragons fifth edition.
 As you and your players progress through the adventure’s four chapters, you will undoubtedly start to understand the uniquely creative, sociable experience that is roleplaying – but starting what might be a weeks-long campaign can seem a tad intimidating, especially to newcomers.

 This guide is chock full of sage DM advice, hot tips and useful summaries to help get you started on running Lost Mine of Phandelver.